 - Time-Bound: Everything has to have a certain time frame so that you can justify your metrics.

-Most of the times I have seen that companies spend weeks even months creating a SMART marketing plan and once they execute they get caught up in the process of doing things and forget about how to approach the problem.
-Ensure that this does not happen, which is why I would suggest that the SMART marketing plan needs to have a feedback loop after every stage when the campaign goes live.
+I have seen companies spend weeks even months creating a SMART marketing plan and once they execute they get caught up with the results and forget about how to approach the problem again.
+Ensure that this does not happen, which is why I would suggest that the SMART marketing plan needs to have a feedback loop after every stage once the campaign goes live.

-How does a SMART marketing campaign look when it all comes together.
+How does it look when it all comes together.
 One of my all-time favourite examples.
-The Burberry Kisses campaign I believe had everything to ensure that it was successful.
+The Burberry Kisses campaign had everything in place to ensure that it was successful.